MGMT5665 Project Management

 - 6 points

-- Indicative assessments in this unit are as follows: (1) individual case; (2) group assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) individual assessment; (2) group assessment; and (3) learning journal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.